MadBrozzeR/validator-ts/README.md

 ## Validation itself

-When your validation schema is ready and you are going to validate it, you should call to `validate` method from `validator` instance, created by Validator constructor.
+When your validation schema is ready and you are going to validate your values, you should call to `validate` method from `validator` instance, created by Validator constructor.

 ```
 const validation = validator.validate(form, props);